Curriculum

 Setting in Years 7 & 8

-In Year 7, pupils are taught in set classes in Mathematics.
-In Year 8, pupils are in set classes in English & Maths.
+In Year 7 & 8, pupils are taught in set classes in Mathematics.
+In Year 7 & 8, pupils are banded in ability bands.
 These sets are determined by KS2 data, internal assessments, and class work.
 Regular assessments inform changes of class according to the educational needs of individual pupils.

 All pupils study: